YEP777/YEPclicker/README.md

 + 100% Free
 + Frequent Updates

-Warning: YEPclicker might be detectable in SS.
+Warning: YEPclicker might be detectable in a SS or by BAC, LAC and CB.
+There is a chance it won't get detected but I can't guarantee it.

-## PATCHNOTES
+## PATCHNOTES FOR YEPclicker v.0.2
-Text version: [Link]Patchnotes("https://textbin.online/raw/j6GjdhZ8tv")

-Video version:
+-Changed name from 420clicker to YEPclicker
+-Complete GUI remake
+-Ported from Visual Basic to C#
+-Temporarely removed all functionality (I still have to recode it in C#)

 ## HOW TO USE YEPclicker